 Introduction

 After talking to over 4,500 superintendents nationwide, we’ve realized one major shift.
-The role of the superintendent is changing rapidly.
-Once upon a time, marketing was reserved for the private sector—but now, the landscape of public education has shifted.
-Given the current state of school choice, superintendents face the daunting challenge of not only running their school districts, but also marketing it to prospective parents, families, and teachers in the surrounding communities.
+The role of the superintendent has and continues to rapidly change.
+While marketing was once reserved for the private sector, the landscape of public education has drastically shifted.
+Given the current state of the school choice movement, many school leaders and communicators are facing the daunting challenge of not only running their school districts, but also marketing it to prospective parents, families, and staff in the surrounding communities.

-In order to compete, school leaders must unlock their district’s identity and leverage their brand in a way that creates advocates out of their K-12 community.
+In order to meet this competition, school leaders must unlock their district’s identity and leverage their brand in a way that creates advocates out of their K-12 community.
 The big question is: Where do you begin?

 In this guide, we’ll break down what school marketing is and teach you how to unlock your brand identity, establish your online presence, and leverage the right platforms to magnify your voice.
 We’ll also provide insider tips that we’ve gathered from superintendents and highlight real-life marketing case studies from school districts across the country.